 Tip 4: Plan Out What You Will Do in London on a Layover

 Figure out a few things you want to do in London that are in the same area.
 London is HUGE.
 You don’t have time to be running all over the place.
 We tried to stay in just Central London, but we ended up having extra time so we took the tube to the Westminster area.
-We spent an hour getting from one section to the other (that’s how big London is).
+We spent an hour getting from one section to the other (that’s how big London is — and how slow the Circle Line tube is).

 Should You Do Activities That Require Tickets or Reservations?